caleb531/automata/README.md

 Simulates the MNTM as an NTM by using an extended tape consisting of all tapes of the MNTM separated by a `tape_separator_symbol = _` and
 `'virtual heads'` for each `'virtual tape'` (which are basically the portions of the extended tape separated by `'_'`).
-Each `'virtual head'` corresponds to a special symbol (`original_symbol + '^'`) on the extended tape which denotes where the actual head of that tape would be if the MNTM was being run as MNTM and not an NTM.
+Each `'virtual head'` corresponds to a special symbol (`original_symbol + '^'`) on the extended tape which denotes where the actual head of that tape would be if the MNTM was being run as a MNTM and not a NTM.
 This is the classic algorithm for performing a single-tape simulation of a multi-tape Turing machine.
 For more information, visit Sipser's **Introduction to the Theory of Computation** 3rd Edition, Section 3.2.

 ```python